-Pollution: Major cities in China, including Beijing, Shanghai and Guangzhou experience frequent high pollution.
+Pollution: Major cities in China, including Beijing, Shanghai, Guangzhou and Chengdu experience frequent high pollution.
 Children, the elderly and those with pre-existing medical conditions, particularly cardiac and respiratory, may be especially affected.
 If you live in or intend to visit China and are concerned about the levels of air pollution you should seek medical advice.
-You should also follow advice from local authorities about days with high levels of pollution and methods to reduce exposure.
+Northern China is particularly susceptible to high levels of pollution.
+In 2015, Chinese authorities began issuing red alerts for periods of expected high pollution.
+When a red alert is in place, authorities implement measures such as closing schools, limiting car use and suspending construction activity.
+Flights schedules are regularly delayed in China because of smog.
+You should follow advice from local authorities about days with high levels of pollution and methods to reduce exposure.

 The Chinese Ministry of Environmental Protection provides air quality data for cities in China.
 You can monitor the pollution index for many cities through websites and mobile apps such as the Air Quality Index or the website of the US Embassy which provides air quality index ratings based on the standards of the US Environmental Protection Agency.
 Information on air quality can also be found on the World Health Organisation website.